Editor’s Note: Updated in 2025. Originally posted in 2018.

 It does this in a variety of ways.
 To name a few, content drives web traffic to your site organically (people search and find your information), through e-newsletters you send out, the information you post on social channels and referrals from other sites.

-In terms of organic traffic, well-written content helps you rank higher in search results via SEO, or Search Engine Optimization.
+In terms of organic traffic, well-written content helps you rank higher in Google and on other search engines via SEO, or Search Engine Optimization.
 If you’re creating quality content optimized for search engines, you’re increasing your chances of customers finding your content before they find your competitors.
+Therefore, an SEO strategy should go hand-in-hand with your content marketing plan.

 Content also helps with referrals.
 If you become a reliable resource in your industry, other websites may start linking back to you in their content.
 If you create a killer piece of content, existing customers may share it with other buyers.